santiagoolivos/signatureapi-tutorials/powerautomate/ceremony-embedded-power-pages.md

 #### 7.2 Add the ceremony to the Power Pages form

 Now in the vscode editor, specifically in the Home.html file you will need to add the following code.
-It is adding a form to run the power automate flow one the submission of a form.
+It is adding a form to run the Power Automate flow on form submission.
 You can add the entire code and then replace the _url with the flow URL (from the Step 5) or you can add the code step by step.

 ```html
 <div class="row sectionBlockLayout text-start" style="display: flex; flex-wrap: wrap; margin: 0; min-height: auto; padding: 8px; justify-content: center;">